Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 Send and receive SMS directly from your system or App.

-## User

-A person that uses a customer's services.
-A user is associated with a phone number.

 ## US Short Codes API

 You use Nexmo's US Short Codes API to: